 2020 Dodge Challenger Hellcat vs. 2020 Chevrolet Camaro ZL1

 The Dodge Challenger Hellcat is the oldest vehicle in this lineup, but still looks pretty fresh, thanks to its timeless design.
 Practicality is the Dodge’s strong suit since there’s quite a lot of space in its entire cabin.
 While the front seats offer similar comfort as the other vehicles, the seats at the back offer quite a lot of headroom and legroom, which makes it a comfortable place for adults.
 The Hellcat was the vehicle that started the power output war among the three manufacturers and its output of 707 horsepower is currently in the middle of the pack.
-However, the Hellcat outshines the competitors in terms of price, since the base MSRP is less than both the ZL1 and the GT500.
+However, the Hellcat outshines its competitors in terms of price, by costing less than both the ZL1 and the GT500.
 However, the Challenger’s safety rating is quite low when compared to the Camaro and the Mustang.

-While the 2020 ZL1 doesn’t have as much of heritage as its competitors, it is still one of the very few vehicles in its segment with an impressive ride and handling dynamics.
-There’s also quite a lot of technology features you get as standard with the 2020 Chevrolet Camaro ZL1, although we would’ve definitely appreciated a set of digital dials, to make it feel more modern.
-While driving in traffic is made difficult by the massive blind spots, the Camaro still makes for an excellent dual-purpose daily and track driver, since the comfortable seats and suspension make the ride plush and planted over all types of road surfaces.
-The 2020 variant’s key trump card is its value since the amount of performance and comfort you get for the price is truly impressive.
+While the 2020 ZL1 doesn’t have a heritage like its competitors, it is still one of those very few vehicles in this segment that offers an impressive ride and handling experience.
+There’s also quite a lot of standard technological features offered with the 2020 Chevrolet Camaro ZL1.
+Though a pair of digital dials would have made the ZL1 look more modern.
+Driving in traffic is a task due to those massive blind spots, but still, the Camaro shines both as a daily car and track car.
+The comfortable seats make the ride feel plush and stiffer suspension gives an equally enjoyable sporty ride as well.
+The 2020 variant’s key trump card is its value.
+The performance and comfort you get for the price are truly impressive.